 - Let cooked beets cool completely before peeling.
 The skin should easily fall off of the beet with your fingers or a fork.
 You can use a paper towel to prevent the beet juice from staining your fingers.

-- Slice cooked beet and enjoy over a salad, as a side dish sprinkled with salt, or add them to one of the suggested recipes above.
+- Slice cooked beets and enjoy over a salad, as a side dish sprinkled with salt, or add them to one of the suggested recipes above.
 Store in fridge for 4-5 days or in your freezer for months to come.

 The nutritional information is provided as an estimate only and may vary based on the product type, servings and other factors.
 If you are following a diet, please consult with a professional nutritionist or your doctor.
 Stay healthy!